UBC-MDS/DSCI_524_group_9/README.md

 |---:|------------:|-------:|---------------:|---------:|---------------:|
 |  0 |         511 |  87.87 |          86.91 |       88 |          88.96 |

 3. Function `rank_courses()` generates a data frame of course ranking based on specified `method` (default is `mean`) in descending order by default.
-This would allow the user find which course students perform better and which they may struggle with so far.
+This would allow the user to find which course students perform better and which they may struggle with so far.

 ```python
 # generates a dataframe for course ranking by grade